-System (HS) of Classification and provides both yearly and monthly statistics of countries' trade flows.
+UN-COMTRADE presents destination-wise official foreign trade statistics of all the countries of the world.
+This is the most comprehensive dataset on trade flows that is collected and maintained by the United Nations (UN).
+It gives detailed information of every country's trade according to each of their trade destinations.
+The dataset is detailed up to HS six-digit level of classification.
+UN-COMTRADE follows the Harmonized System (HS) of Classification and provides both yearly and monthly statistics of countries' trade flows.
 The dataset provides total quantity, total value and unit value with respect to each of the products exported or imported and their respective destinations.
-The annual series is available from 1992 onwards till 2012.
+The annual series is available from 1992 onwards until 2012.
 It also enables a comparative analysis of any country's trade performance in specific markets vis-à-vis its competitors.
 The trade flows are given in US Dollars (US\$).

-Our main objective is to create a variable which reflects the extent of import competition in the domestic market from China on Indian firms.
+Our main objective is to create a variable, which reflects the extent of import competition the Indian firms face in the domestic market from China.
 To overcome the disadvantage of the PROWESS dataset regarding the trade destinations of the firms, we match the firm-level data from PROWESS with the trade-destination based product level UN-COMTRADE dataset.
 The matching procedure is explained in detail in Appendix A.